 Jahnke: “How is navigating the return to work, tracking progress, and caring from a distance different for you than more traditional risk environments?”

 Wexler answered, “Production to production you face varying challenges, including union environments and regulations, providing care globally from a distance, creating safety for talent exposure, and more.
 If talent is injured on the job, it doesn’t just affect their personal return to work, the entire production can be halted and the whole crew affected.”
 Jahnke added, “We must weigh the cost of proper care against the cost of the entire production going dark.
 For instance, in one production, our team had to consider swift approval for an underwater treadmill to rehabilitate a major motion picture actor who had been injured during filming.
 The treatment authorized in that scenario would not be allowed in a more traditional work comp scenario.”

 To close out their session, post-event recap and insurance needs were also discussed, including coverage to protect against reputational risks and navigating return-to-work situations.
 “It all comes down to strong planning, exceptional communication, skillful execution, and the ability to pivot on the fly,” Jahnke stated.
 Wexler concluded, “Recap and evaluation are critical.
 Asking the hard questions on the front- and back-end of each situation ensures future success.”

-If you missed this session or would like more information on these industries from Jahnke and Wexler, register for their upcoming follow-up webinar: “Crowd Mentality 101: Mitigating Risk in High Stakes Environments” on May 31st from 12-1pm EST.
+If you missed this session or would like more information on these industries from Jahnke and Wexler, register for their upcoming follow-up webinar: “Crowd Mentality 101: Mitigating Risk in High Stakes Environments” on June 15 from 12-1pm ET.